Steven Kwan Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 22nd in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mariners pitching staff ranks 13th in the league.

-- The Mariners' 3.38 team ERA ranks eighth among all MLB pitching staffs.
+- The Mariners' 3.33 team ERA ranks eighth across all league pitching staffs.

-- Mariners pitchers combine to give up six total home runs at a clip of 0.9 per game (to rank 11th in the league).
+- Mariners pitchers combine to give up six total home runs at a rate of 0.8 per game (to rank 11th in baseball).

-- The Mariners will look to Gilbert (0-1) in his second start this season.
+- Gonzales (0-0) gets the start for the Mariners, his second of the season.

-- The right-hander last pitched on Sunday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up four hits.
+- In his last appearance on Sunday, the left-hander tossed five innings against the Cleveland Guardians, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.